 This is a generation of children and young people struggling to manage their emotions, thoughts, and behavior.
 They’re desperate for support from the adults around them.
 Now more than ever, the question of good parenting is critical.

 The day at Columbia began with us filling out paperwork in the lab, whose rooms looked like a nondescript doctor’s office.
 Ava leaned forward in a low armchair, listening to the explanation of the day ahead.
 She wore a baggy T-shirt and sweats, her long brown hair pulled into her typical messy ponytail.
-My 14-year-old daughter, Maddie, stood nearby, snapping photos and watching.
+My 12-year-old son, James, stood nearby, snapping photos and watching.

 “In this lab, we’re very interested in emotion and brain development,” explained Bridget Callaghan, a postdoctoral scholar with a perky Australian accent.
 “We’re really interested in how kids learn about particular things, how they respond emotionally, and also how their parents help them to change how they think and feel.”